AlastairBBeeson/StarsFinal/README.md

 For automated unit tests I also employ JUnit tests.
 These similarly tackle the system tests and a few others.
 Most of these were written once I already felt the project was in a strong state.
 That said, making these tests was useful as it challenged me to intake console data, modify it and turn it into a string for comparison which I’m embarrassed to admit I didn’t know how to do before.

-For my checkstyle I employed Google’s checks.
+For my checkstyle I employed Google’s basic checks.
+I got the 32 checks installed later and with more time would have gone through with a fine toothed comb and resolved all of them.